travsta/azure-experiments/REPO-STRUCTURE.md

 ### `scripts/`
 Contains utility scripts for environment setup and testing.
-- `create_model_env.sh`: Script to set up the local development environment for the model.
+- `create_api_env.sh`: Script to set up the development environment for the API, choosing between local and Azure configurations.
-- `create_api_env.sh`: Script to set up the local development environment for the API.
+- `create_model_env.sh`: Script to set up the development environment for the model, choosing between local and Azure configurations.
 - `run_tests_with_coverage.sh`: Script to run tests with coverage for either model or API.

 ### Root Directory Files